ddahiya3/Dungeon-Crawler/DEVELOPMENT.md

 * Will start working on projectiles and their movements soon

 **4/25/2019**
-*Added projectile class
+* Added projectile class
-*Sifficulty controlling projectile paths and computing them properly *Solved by normalising a direction pointer
+* Difficulty controlling projectile paths and computing them properly
+* Solved by normalising a direction pointer